 Logically, the first step of our recipe is be to weigh out the ingredients.
 However, if you have a good kitchen scale, you could conceivably zero out your weight after adding each ingredient to your respective mixing bowls.
 We don’t recommend this method but it would work.

-Note that we place our cookie mixture in the fridge overnight before baking our cookies.
+Before you start, note that our recipe recommends refrigerating the cookie mixture overnight before baking the cookies.

 The first step is to place the flour, baking soda and salt in a small mixing bowl and whisk these dry ingredients.